nextflow-io/nextflow/docs/operator.md

 ```

 :::{note}
 If you use `multiMap` to split a tuple or map into multiple channels, it is recommended that you retain a matching key (e.g. sample ID) with *each* new channel, so that you can re-combine these channels later on if needed.
-In general, you should not expect to be able to merge channels correctly without a matching key, due to the parallel and asynchronous nature of Nextflow pipelines.
+In general, you should not expect to be able to merge channels correctly without a matching key, due to the concurrent nature of Nextflow pipelines.
 :::

 (operator-randomsample)=